 Before the Spanish brought colonization and “civilization” to these eastern shores of Mexico, ESB was already considered more remote and isolated than Ascension Bay, and seen as a wilderness outpost.
 During Mayan times, Ascension Bay was critical in providing food for the city of Tulum.
 The bay and the Boca Paila lagoon were heavily fished by the local Mayan communities, many of which remain today and incorporate important towns like Punta Allen, Muyil, and Vigia Chico.
 There were no towns or significant populations at ESB, however, and its fishery remained intact and un-impacted by harvest.

-From a topographical and geographical standpoint, both bays are very similar.
-Both are shallow and create navigability challenges for vessels of any size.
-This is perfect habitat for the shallow saltwater flats that bonefish, permit, and tarpon prefer, while prohibiting commercial navigation.
+From a topographical and geographical standpoint, the bays are very similar.
+Both are shallow and create navigation challenges for vessels of any size.
+This is perfect habitat for the shallow saltwater flats that bonefish, permit, and tarpon and snook prefer, while prohibiting commercial navigation.

 The primary differences between ESB and Ascension Bay are size and accessibility.
 ESB is approximately half the size of her more famous sister, but Ascension Bay has more than six thousand people living in the towns around her shores.
 There are nine official lodges plus several back country, “unofficial” guides that fish the bay, and as of 2015, one hundred and eighty boats with permits for fishing, snorkeling, bird watching, or tours of the bay.
 This creates a vibrant tourism-based economy centered around these communities, and a constant impact of pressure on the bay.